arulmathur/arulmathur/README.md

 ### 👨‍💻 About Me :
 - 📚 Studying Computer Science and Engineering at UCLA
-- 👾 Interested in software engineering, product management, and entrepreneurship
+- 👾 Interested in product management, software engineering, and entrepreneurship
 - 🧠 Learning full stack development
 - 🔍 Researching computer vision and depth mapping
-- 🔥 Fun fact: I started a wildfire technology business in high school
+- 🔥 Fun fact: I built a six-figure a wildfire technology startup in my garage

 ### 🛠️ Languages and Tools: